-This RFP Document is intended to provide all information necessary to enable entities to prepare and submit requests to participate.
-Any entity requiring clarification or additional information should send an email request to: macrfp@unidroit.org no later than one month prior to the closing date for the receipt of proposals (that is, no later than DD MM 202X).
-The Preparatory Commission shall consider such requests and if clarification or additional information is provided, this shall also be posted on the Unidroit website without information that would identify the entity that made the request.
-All clarifications will be posted on the UNIDROIT website by DD MM 202X.

-The Preparatory Commission, may, whether at its own initiative, or in response to a clarification requested by an invited firm, modify the RFP by addendum.
+- 138. This RFP Document is intended to provide all information necessary to enable entities to prepare and submit requests to participate.
+Any entity requiring clarification or additional information should send an email request to: macrfp@unidroit.org no later than two months from the date of publication of this RFP.
+The Preparatory Commission shall consider such requests and if clarification or additional information is provided, this shall also be posted on the UNIDROIT website without information that would identify the entity that made the request.
+All clarifications will be posted on the UNIDROIT website three months from the date of publication of this RFP. - 139.
+The Preparatory Commission, may, whether at its own initiative, or in response to a clarification requested by a tenderer, modify the RFP by addendum.
 Tenderers are required to acknowledge receipt of all amendments to the RFP.
-The Preparatory Commission may, at its discretion, extend the deadline for submission of proposals or cancel the requirement in part or in whole.
+The Preparatory Commission may, at its discretion, extend the deadline for submission of proposals or cancel the tendering process completely.

-C. Practical information in relation to submission of request to participate and preliminary offer
+C. Practical information in relation to submission of request to participate and offer

-The request to participate and preliminary offer must consist of the following elements A to DA and B, clearly distinguishable in the preliminary offer submitted:

-- A. The Cover Letter, dated and signed by the tenderer or by any other duly appointed representative, declaring acceptance of the conditions in this RFP and its unconditional request to participate in the tender process in compliance with the rules set out in this RFP and in particular unreservedly accepting any decision of the Preparatory Commission in relation to the selection of the preferred tenderer.
-If the request is submitted by a consortium or group of service providers, it must be accompanied by a letter signed by each member undertaking to request the participation in the tender and specifying each member's own role and qualifications. - B. The Administrative File consisting of the following sub-elements The following Forms comprising the offer: - General Form: Identification of the tenderer Form 1 - General Form: Tenderer Eligibility Form 2Sheet to be signed by the tenderer or each member in case of bidding as a group or consortium (Template provided in Annex A); - Technical Proposal: Qualatative responses against the technical requirements Form 3 - 4.
-Technical Proposal: Responses against the functional and non-functional technical requirements Form 4 (to be filled as an Excel spreadsheet)
+- 140. The request to participate and offer must consist of the following elements A and B, clearly distinguishable in the offer submitted: - A. The Cover Letter, dated and signed by the tenderer or by any other duly appointed representative, declaring acceptance of the conditions in this RFP and its unconditional request to participate in the tender process in compliance with the rules set out in this RFP and in particular unreservedly accepting any decision of the Preparatory Commission in relation to the selection of the preferred tenderer.
+If the request is submitted by a consortium or group of service providers, it must be accompanied by a letter signed by each member undertaking to request the participation in the tender and specifying each member's own role and qualifications. - B. The following Forms comprising the offer: - 1.
+General Form: Identification of the tenderer Form 1 - 2.
+General Form: Tenderer Eligibility Form 2 - Technical Proposal: Qualatative responses against the technical requirements Form 3 - 4.
+Technical Proposal: Responses against the functional and non-functional technical requirements Form 4 (to be filled as an Excel spreadsheet) - 5.
+Contract Matrix: Responses against the key contract terms and conditions Form 5 (to be filled as an Excel spreadsheet) - 6.
+Reference Template: References using the reference format Form 6 - 7.
+Resume Template: Resumes of key personnel using the resume format Form 7